-I am an enrolled member of the Choctaw Nation of Oklahoma and a registered Choctaw artist.
-My work is contemporary Native American pottery.
-With a potter’s wheel and electric kiln, I try to bring a modern voice to the clay, while still honoring the art and traditions of my ancestors.
-Using a sgraffito technique to carve totems, spirits, and patterns into my pottery is an expression of my deep respect for all Native American culture and especially my beloved Choctaw tribe.
-The feel of the leather hard clay as I carve it feeds my soul, but the contrast between the white clay and black underglaze makes my heart sing.
-Brightly colored glazes inside add a contemporary element of surprise and whimsy that makes people smile.
+Using a sgraffito technique to carve totems, spirits, and patterns into clay is an expression of her deep respect for all Native American culture, and especially her beloved Choctaw tribe.
+Carolyn says, “the feel of the leather hard clay as I carve it feeds my soul, but the contrast between the white clay and black slip makes my heart sing.”